-The growth of the Internet and increase in adoption of devices has brought a new set of security challenges for enterprises - IoT security.
-As a decision maker, here are a few things you need to know about IoT security in the enterprise.
+The growth of the Internet and the increase in the adoption of devices has brought a new set of security challenges for enterprises - IoT security.

 What Does IoT Security Mean for the Enterprise?

 The rise in the adoption of IoT has increased the potential of cyberattacks.
 Cybercriminals seek to exploit susceptibilities in smart devices manufactured with poor security practices.
 It is estimated that over 30 million IoT attacks were done in 2018, an increase of 200% than that recorded in 2017.

 By the end of 2025, approximately 30 billion devices are expected to be connected to the Internet.
 This has led to the growing need for avoiding ransomware attacks and reinforcing security.
 Additionally, the increasing adoption of cloud-based technologies by a large number of organizations for storing confidential data has given rise to the risk of unauthorized data access.

 Moreover, the growing trend of Bring Your Own Device (BYOD) has led to increased concerns regarding the security of data among enterprises and organizations.
 This, in turn, has unfolded numerous opportunities for security providers to offer effective security solutions, such as device and data security, implementation of security operations at IoT scale, and meeting compliance requirements along with performance requirements.